SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## Progress

-We track our progress through ZenHub and invite you to join for continuous updates on our operations.
-Please contact us if we can assisst you with getting access to ZenHub.
+We will soon track our process through the [projects](https://github.com/SAIS-S2S-Technology/Roadmap/projects) section.
+This will provide you with clear, accessible insights into our work.

-In addition, we provide a short documentation of our progress below, which we update regularly.
+For the moment, we provide a short documentation of our progress below, which we update regularly until activate the projects section.

 How to read this documentation: